-The data for the single subjects are actualised in a three-year circle: natural sciences, mathematics, computer science, medicine, nursing, sports 2015.
-Law, economics, social sciences, social work 2014; humanities, psychology, peadagogy 2013.
+The data for the single subjects are actualised in a three-year circle: humanities, psychology, peadagogy, engineering 2016, natural sciences, mathematics, computer science, medicine, nursing, sports 2015, law, economics, social sciences, social work 2014.

 The subjects included in the ranking cover the degree courses of around 80% of first-year students.
 The subjects that are not included are, for the most part, subjects that are only offered at a few universities, or for which only a relatively small number of students per university have enrolled.

-The CHE UniversityRanking 2015/16, for which the natural sciences, mathematics, computer sciences, medicine, nursing and sports were examined was published in the spring of 2015.
-For further information on this project see www.che-ranking.de
+The CHE UniversityRanking 2016/17, for which the humanities, psychology, peadagogy and engineering were examined was published in the spring of 2016.
+For further information on this project see www.che-ranking.de.

 Higher education ranking is often accused of only including subjective opinions and judgement about universities, which cannot paint a "real" picture of the situation at the universities.
 This reproach applies to some rankings where e.g. only students or professors or employers have been asked for their assessments.
 It does not, however, apply to the CHE/ZEIT OnlineRanking.
 The approach to our ranking is to obtain a precise and subtle picture of the study conditions and achievements of the universities from different perspectives.
 This includes assessments and opinions of the students about studying at their own university as well as facts.
 University is about students - they can competently assess study conditions and teaching as users or "customers" of the universities.
 Yet ranking covers a great deal more.
 We have collected a number of facts about the universities from different data sources: The indicators being ranked include - according to subject - e.g. the average duration of studies, final marks, failure rates, the ratio of students and professors, and also indicators of the research activities, such as the number of PhDs, publications or the amount of acquired research funds.